Honey Cakes. This post has been sponsored by Local Hive™. All thoughts and opinions are my own.

 - Full Fat Yogurt: It should be full fat yogurt, only substituting with sour cream if needed.
 Milk might not have the desired outcome and fat-free or Greek yogurt won’t work the same with the chemistry.
 Full fat for this one.

 - Icing: I made this with orange or lemon juice, depending on the batch.
-You could also do with a tsp of vanilla if you wish.
+You could also do with a teaspoon of vanilla if you wish.

 FAQs on Bundt Cakes